 A student who misses 8 blocks or more of a given class in a semester may not receive credit for that class unless unusual circumstances warrant.
 Parents who want to appeal the loss of credit have 30 days after the end of the semester to notify their building principal, in writing, citing the unusual circumstances.

-Attendance at Chapel and Round Table Gatherings is a requirement for all students except LCA Homeschool students.
+Attendance at Chapel and Round Table Gatherings is a requirement for all students except LCA Homeschool students, who are strongly encouraged to attend.